c2web/uw_boundless/README.txt

 4. Configuration
-Step through the theme configuration instructions as described above (in particular 3.BootstrapCDN, 10.Breadcrumbs and 11.Region-wells) to reset some settings.
+Step through the theme configuration instructions as described above (in particular 3.BootstrapCDN, 10.Breadcrumbs and 11.Region-wells) to reset some settings for your sub-theme.

 5. Customize
-You're now ready to further customize your subtheme.
+You're now ready to further customize your sub-theme.